Stress in ordered systems: Ginzburg-Landau type density field theory: Application to phase-field crystal models

 which gives elastic constants $\lambda = \mu = \frac{32}{81} A_{fcc}^2$ and $\gamma = \frac{64}{81}(2B_{fcc}^2 - A_{fcc}^2)$, as found for the fcc PFC in Ref. \cite{wuPhasefieldcrystalModelFcc2010}.
 The expression for $\gamma$ shows that the fcc lattice exhibits isotropic elasticity ($\gamma=0$) if $B_{fcc}=A_{fcc}/\sqrt 2$, which solved with the equilibrium condition on the amplitudes gives

 which falls within the region of a stable fcc phase, indicating that a stable configuration of isotropic elasticity for the fcc lattice does exist \cite{wuPhasefieldcrystalModelFcc2010}.

-We prepare a $60\times60\times 5$ fcc PFC lattice on periodic boundaries with lattice vectors reciprocal to $R_{fcc}^{(1)}$, which gives a lattice constant of $2\pi \sqrt 3$.
+We prepare a $60\times60\times 5$ fcc PFC lattice in the two-mode approximation on periodic boundaries with lattice vectors reciprocal to $R_{fcc}^{(1)}$, which gives a lattice constant of $2\pi \sqrt 3$.
 We choose a grid spacing of $\Delta x = \Delta y = \Delta z = a_0/11$ and parameters $r=-0.3$ with $\bar \psi=-0.3$.
-We perform the same distortion of the fcc PFC by the bulk and shear displacement fields, for which the total elastic energy scales with the square of the strain as in Eqs. (\ref{eq:hex_bulk_elastic_energy}-\ref{eq:hex_shear_elastic_energy}), where $V$ is the volume of the 3D computational domain.
-The results are shown in Fig. (\ref{fig:energy_and_stress_of_bulk_and_shear_displacement}).
+We perform the same distortion of the fcc PFC by the bulk and shear displacement fields, for which the elastic energy density scales with the square of the strain as in Eqs. (\ref{eq:hex_bulk_elastic_energy}-\ref{eq:hex_shear_elastic_energy}).
+The results are shown in Fig. \ref{fig:energy_and_stress_of_bulk_and_shear_displacement}.